oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_blockstorage_boot_volume_module.rst

                                                                                     </ul>
                                                                             </td>
                                                                 <td>
-                                            <div>Specifies whether the auto-tune performance is enabled for this boot volume.</div>
+                                            <div>Specifies whether the auto-tune performance is enabled for this boot volume.
+This field is deprecated.
+Use the `DetachedVolumeAutotunePolicy` instead to enable the volume for detached autotune.</div>
                                             <div>This parameter is updatable.</div>
                                                         </td>
             </tr>